njsdias/MachineLearning/ScalaMLProjects/1-AnalyzingClaims/README.md

 **RF parameteres to setting**

-Here is the list and it is highy you search more detailed information:
+Here is the list and it is highly recommended that you search for more detailed information:

 - number of trees